-Explore the best trails near Flat Rock with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Flat Rock with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This is an awesome trail.
 The trail is fairly easy mostly down hill as you hike into the Forrest.
 There are two small bridges to cross before you get to the trail leading to the falls.
 The trail to the falls off slightly to the right marked with a blue tag.
 The trail to the falls is steep.
 There are ropes to assist you as you climb down.
 You will need them.
 The trail angles right and is a little more steep as you reach the base to the falls.
 I would highly recommend this trail.
 My dog handle it with ease.

 We were the only ones there on an October Wednesday, unless you count the turkeys.
 Most of the hike was just OK.
 Clearly marked, well-maintained trails.
 Some views.
 The descent to the falls was pretty challenging.
 Even in dry conditions, it was slippery.
 Lots of leaves and loose dirt.
 Our three legged pup did most of the hike without assistance (he's part billy goat).
 I had to carry him for one short section.
 The falls are definitely the highlight of the trip.
 They're beautiful.
 We spent an hour just enjoying our private oasis.
 This was a great way to spend a fall afternoon.
 Highly recommended.

 Nice trail.
 There is a new bridge right at the start and near the gravel pull out just before the second bridge so it's easy to see the trailhead once out of the car.
 It's just below the gravel.
 We did not take the popular Narrows Trail down to the water but did this hike as described.
 Goes down to the Green River.
 Very nice.
 Definitely down to get to the river and up to get out.
 Views will be better with the leaves down but lots of asters right now (October).
 Saw a few other hikers but not crowded at all.